Kapil-16082002/Git-and-Github/merge_conflict.md

 This completes the merge.

-⭐ Alternative Method (VS Code only)

-VS Code itself shows a built-in merge conflict interface.
-Just open your project:
-code .

-VS Code will show:
-Side-by-side conflicts
-Highlighted blocks
-Buttons to accept/reject changes
-Fix all files manually, then:
-git add -A
-git commit

-🏁 FINAL SUMMARY (Very Easy to Remember)
+✅🏁 FINAL SUMMARY (Very Easy to Remember)
 | Step | Action                                  |
 | ---- | --------------------------------------- |
 | 1    | Configure mergetool (VS Code or others) |